 Repertoire ranges from medieval chant to Renaissance madrigals and masses and occasionally to baroque operas and oratorios.
 The group varies in size but is usually about 15-25 singers.
 The personnel includes undergraduate and graduate students (of voice, composition, musicology, mathematics, computer science, engineering, and business), as well as other individuals associated with CWRU, including a cardiologist and a clinical researcher.
 All of these members love making music in a small choral setting.

 EMS I rehearses Tuesday evenings, 5:30-7:30 PM and EMS II meets during an arranged time.
 During a typical semester, there is one formal concert (Harkness Chapel), a few smaller events, and frequent performances at the Cleveland Museum of Art.

-Contact the ensemble director, Elena Mullins, to arrange an audition during the first week of the semester.
+Contact Elena Mullins for an audition during the first week of the semester.